noodldocs/noodldocs.github.io/nodes/standard/timer.md

 <div class = "node-outputs">

 ## Outputs

 **Started**
-Emits a signal when the timer starts.
+Signal emitted when the timer starts.

 **Finished**
-Emits a signal when the timer is finished.
+Signal emitted when the timer is finished.

 </div>